-Dennis was interviewed recently about his book Speeches That Changed Canada.
-The interview was published by the Canadian Association of Former Parliamentarians in their magazine called Beyond the Hill.
+I was interviewed about my book Speeches That Changed Canada.
+The piece was published by the Canadian Association of Former Parliamentarians in their magazine called Beyond the Hill.
 You can read the interview here.

 Some forms of populism are democratic and inclusive.
 Others are authoritarian, spreading hate and scapegoating the vulnerable.
-Read this speech by Dennis on Reframing Populism.
+I gave this speech about Reframing Populism.

-Read a review by Dennis of the 2018 book Journeys to Justice: Reflections on Canadian Christian Activism.
+Read my review of the 2018 book Journeys to Justice: Reflections on Canadian Christian Activism.

-Read Dennis’ farewell to the Prairie Messenger, a paper published by the Benedictine monks at the St. Peter’s monastery in rural Saskatchewan, but now closed down.
-Dennis was once a high school student at St. Peter’s and has written for the publication for decades.
+Dennis’ farewell to the Prairie Messenger, a paper published by the Benedictine monks at the St. Peter’s monastery in rural Saskatchewan, but which has ceased publication.
+Dennis had written for the publication for decades.

-Read a post by Dennis with Rabble.ca about Rev. Martin Luther King’s “I have a dream” speech delivered a few years before his assassination in 1968.
+Read my post on Rabble.ca about Rev. Martin Luther King’s “I have a dream” speech delivered a few years before his assassination in 1968.

 Read an article by Dennis in Christian Courier on Saskatchewan author Trevor Herriot and his new book, Towards a Prairie Atonement.

-Read an article by Dennis in Policy Options magazine about the political rhetoric employed by Hilary Clinton and Donald Trump in the U.S. election campaign.
+Read my article in Policy Options magazine about the political rhetoric employed by Hilary Clinton and Donald Trump in the U.S. election campaign.

-Read a review by Dennis in the Canadian Parliamentary Review of Professor David McGrane’s book, Remaining Loyal: Social Democracy in Quebec and Saskatchewan
+Read my review in the Canadian Parliamentary Review of Professor David McGrane’s book, Remaining Loyal: Social Democracy in Quebec and Saskatchewan

-Read a piece by Dennis about a school Christmas concert that occurred in his prairie village when he was a child.
+Prairie fiction: This piece is thinly-disguised fiction about a school Christmas concert that occurred in my prairie village when I was a child.
 The story was carried some years ago by CBC Radio and was also published in the Ottawa Citizen newspaper: THE CHRISTMAS CONCERT